Truth Lies and Character

 The Rock Korean Service Medal and the Certificate of Recognition!
 I am trying to put on this page all the medals, ribbons, certificates and badges that became available after the war ended.
 So this is the beginning.

-Posted in Badges, Blogroll, Business Loans, Citizens, Cold War, Credit cards, Veterans, contracts | Leave a Comment »
+Posted in Badges, Blogroll, Business Loans, Citizens, Cold War, contracts, Credit cards, Veterans | 2 Comments »

 Christmas 2008